 Whether you are bringing a puppy home or you already have a dog and you are bringing a cat home, the dog will need training.
 It will need to learn to be calm around the cat and not chase it.
 This will take time, especially if it’s a puppy.

-Cats move quickly and this can kick start the dogs prey drive.
+Cats move quickly, and this can kick-start the dog’s prey drive.
 The dog isn’t being naughty, it’s just their nature.
 Training can help.
 There will be setbacks, which is why a dog and cat should never be left unsupervised where the cat has no route for escape.

 This is where positive reinforcement training will really help.
 When the dog is calm around the cat it gets a treat.
-If you consistently reward your dog for being calm around your cat, the dog will associate the calmness and the cat as something good.
+If you consistently reward your dog for being calm around your cat, the dog will associate the calmness and the cat with something good.

 We started with focus training.
 Every time she responded to her name she got a treat.
 Then it was sitting and then down.
 Next, we brought in the cat and got her to focus on us, rewarding every time she was calm.
 We built it up over time.